-- All over-the-counter and prescription medicines you take, including dietary or herbal supplements.
+- All over-the-counter and prescription medicines you take,including vitamins, dietary and herbal supplements.
 Certain medications can cause serious birth defects, so be sure to mention everything you’re taking.

 Get to a healthy weight.
 Being overweight can make it more difficult to conceive.
 It also increases your risk of certain issues during pregnancy, including high blood pressure, gestational diabetes, having a stillbirth, and increasing the chances of needing a cesarean delivery.
 Shedding the weight before becoming pregnant can help improve your chances of conceiving and delivering a healthy baby.

 The Centers for Disease Control and Prevention’s adult body mass index (BMI) calculator can help you determine your BMI and figure out whether you’re in the healthy range.
-If not, speak to your healthcare provider about the best way to achieve your weight loss goals.
+Always talk with your doctor about the best way to achieve your weight loss goals.